apache/paimon/docs/content/docs/engines/spark.md

 ## Create Temporary View

-Use the `CREATE TEMPORARY VIEW` command to create a Spark mapping table if you don't want to use Table Store Catalog. is used to create a Spark mapping table on top of an existing Table Store table.
+Use the `CREATE TEMPORARY VIEW` command to create a Spark mapping table on top of an existing Table Store table if you don't want to use Table Store Catalog.

 ```sql
 CREATE TEMPORARY VIEW myTable